Editor's note: This is Part 2 of Unimaginable: The Story of Alex Lowe, Climber. If you haven't already, catch up with Part 1 first.

 Now, imagine your spouse and children are back home, and you can’t tell them goodbye.

 Unless you’ve been buried in an avalanche before, you can’t.
 For the vast majority of us, the cold dark place I’ve described is terra incognita.
 A blank spot on the map.
-A somber unknown.
+A sombre unknown.

 And so it is that we cannot know what thoughts passed through Alex Lowe’s mind on October 5, 1999, when an enormous avalanche cut loose above him, Conrad Anker, and the late photographer, David Bridges.
 We cannot hazard a guess as to why Bridges and Lowe cut right, and Anker went left.
 We cannot fathom why the avalanche buried Bridges and Lowe completely, or how Anker managed to fight his way partially to the surface.
 We cannot begin to comprehend what thoughts passed through Lowe’s mind as the oxygen slowly ran out upon him; or what Anker may have experienced in the days to follow as they searched everywhere for sign of his best friend; or what Jenni Lowe may have felt when she received the news by satellite phone that her husband of 18 years was gone.